BramVerkuijlen/Nepshop/README.md

 # Nepshop
-Webshop using ASP.NET Core using SOLID
+Webshop using ASP.NET making use of the SOLID principles